 Talking to Someone

 Our 24-hour Student CareFirst telephone helpline provides emotional support by trained counsellors.
-If it would help to talk to someone call 0333 212 5968.
+Calls can be made to 0800 970 1080.

 You can contact Counselling and Wellbeing from Monday to Friday between the hours of 9am to 5pm.
 However, you may not be able to access an appointment straight away, you may not be able to visit the campus or you may wish to talk to someone outside of our working hours.
 In such an instance there are a number of services that you can talk to either about a specific problem you are having or general concerns you have relating to your wellbeing.